First Aid Kit

 Sterile alcohol swabs

 First aid courses are for everyone, not just professional people.
 You will also be provided with a book on first aid.
-Basic courses ensure you can add basic life saving skills to your knowledge.
+Add basic life saving skills to your knowledge.

 Going for medication?

 Almost all ointments and creams go out of date so you do need to keep an eye on the expiry date.
 Antiseptic creams, sprays, flushing sachets are well worth having in your First Aid Kit

 Flushing for wounds: A couple of plastic sterile syringes (5ml or 2.5ml) are useful and can be purchased from a pharmacy / chemists.
 Keep a few with the First Aid Kit, but throw them away after use.
 Saline made of ordinary cooking salt works well on wounds.
 My self-help article will assist here.
 I suggest using a 25 ml sachet of chlorhexidine or saline repacked for that emergency.
 You will need at least 8 sachets (200 mls) for a good flush and cleaning dirt around wounds.